BurntSushi/regexp/README.md

 More importantly, no tests yet.

-There's no public API yet.
-See tests in `src/lib.rs` if you want to try it out.
+Public API is in progress: http://burntsushi.net/rustdoc/regexp/

 Much of this library (from parsing all the way to the VM itself) is using ideas from Russ Cox in his